-Clause 57 The company may provide vehicle hire purchase under the following conditions.
+Clause 56 The company may provide loans for vehicle hire-purchase under the following conditions.

-(1) The vehicle is considered a car under the law concerning cars or vehicles under the law on land transport.
+(1) The vehicle is considered a car under the law concerning cars or vehicles under the law governing land transport.

 (2) The hire purchaser shall be domiciled or reside in Thailand.